ulahello/smolbar/README.md

 ## Mental model

 `smolbar` fulfills the role described by `swaybar-protocol(7)`[^1].
-As the user, you can configure `smolbar`'s behavior and what data it sends[^2] through its configuration.
+The user controls `smolbar`'s behavior through its configuration file.
 Note that its configurable behavior is a superset of the behavior outlined in the protocol.

 [^1]: It's a good idea to read through this man page if you're having issues configuring or understanding `smolbar`.
-[^2]: Send, meaning write data to standard output.
-In the context of the protocol, this write is semantically a send.

 ### Block

 A block is a unit of refreshable content.
-The structure of this content is defined[^3] by the `Body` JSON object from the protocol.
-However, blocks hold additional information to make them useful.
+The structure of this content is defined by the `Body` JSON object from the protocol, with additional information to make them useful.
-In order for their content to change, they need both a "what" and a "when".
+To be dynamic, blocks require both a "what" (a source of content) and a "when" (when to refresh the content).

 The "what" is implemented by giving blocks a command to execute.
 The entire `Body` JSON object is filled in with the output of this command.

-The "when" is currently implemented in two ways: periodic intervals and OS signals.
+The "when" is currently implemented in two ways: periodic intervals and operating system signals.
-The "what" gets refreshed according to the "when": at periodic intervals, and whenever `smolbar` receives a specific signal.
+This means that a block's content gets refreshed on a timer and whenever `smolbar` receives a specific signal.

 See [local scope configuration](#local-scope).

-[^3]: There are a few keys outside of `Body` used by the configuration, such as `prefix` and `postfix`.

 ### Bar

-The bar is the owner of blocks[^4].
+The bar is the owner of blocks[^2].
 The core behavior of `smolbar` is to send the bar's blocks whenever a block has new content.

 The bar is also responsible for responding to `cont_signal` and `stop_signal`, which it sends in the `Header` JSON object (also from the protocol).